 After you’ve set your eBook up on your blog though, you may find that you also want to sell it on Amazon.
 The big appeal for Amazon, is the incredibly large audience that you can reach through their platform—if your book is well-positioned to succeed.

-Amazon has over 150 million prime users, and in the first quarter of 2020, it had net sales of $75.452 billion dollars.
+Amazon has over 200 million prime users, and in the fourth quarter of 2021, it’s expecting net sales of between $130 and 140 billion dollars.
 There’s no denying that Amazon is a juggernaut when it comes to converting sales and is certainly an entity that can lead to an avalanche of sales for your eBook.

 My advice?
 Take a mixed approach of promoting your eBook through your own blog, and after your initial push, work on setting up a listing on Amazon as a secondary source of potential new customers.